 The original logo mark was sketched out by Michael Alvino.

 The typeface is a variation of a web font called Lobster.
 We wanted a street script type of font and found that Lobster incorporated the umlaut the best.
 The spelling was defined early on.
 The pronunciation is like Stove-uh-tron, and the umlaut may or may not suggest this sound, but we thought it looked dope, so we stuck with it.
-Though within the amount of times I've had to google: e with an umlaut just to make a promotional flyer; we could have come up with a better spelling.
+With the amount of times I've googled: e with an umlaut just to make a promotional flyer; we could have come up with a better spelling.
 This logotype is our mainstay, but we adapt it to whatever medium we are working in.

 A Facebook option.